-J. Paul Dittmann is the Executive Director of the Supply Chain Forum.
-In addition, he teaches supply chain courses in the business school, and lectures in the executive education programs.
+J. Paul Dittmann is the assistant department head for supply chain.
+He teaches supply chain courses in the business school and lectures in the executive education programs.

 Dittmann comes to the University of Tennessee after a thirty-two year career in industry.
 He has held positions, such as Vice President, Logistics for North America, Vice President Global Logistics Systems, and most recently served as Vice President, Supply Chain Strategy, Projects, and Systems for the Whirlpool Corporation.

 Dittmann also manages many of the special projects done for companies including the supply chain audits.
 In managing the audits, and other projects, he has consulted or done executive education for numerous firms such as Walgreens, Pfizer, Walmart, UPS, Boise, Tyco, Honeywell, Genuine Parts, Cintas, Cummins, Cooper Tire, United Smokeless Tobacco, Radio Systems Corp., Johnson & Johnson, Estee Lauder, The United States Army, The Marine Corps, Michelin, Brunswick, Nissan, Lockheed Martin, Race Trac Petroleum, GAF Corporation, OfficeMax, Sony, Keller Group, GlaxoSmithKline, Cooper Tire, Lowes, Fiskars, and the United States Air Force.